VIDEO COURSE

 Then life in Canada changed and our young men and women were once again losing their lives in war.
 This time in Afghanistan and a young man serving as a member of the King’s Own Calgary Regiment lost his life.
 Most of us in Canada know of the Princess Patricia’s Canadian Light Infantry (PPCLI) Battalion.
 Albertans know about the Lord Strathcona Horse (an armored brigade), and Calgarians know about the Calgary Highlanders.
 They are all famous Canadian regiments.
 But the King’s Own Calgary Regiment?
 Who were they?

 So I researched this little-known cavalry brigade and thought to myself, what led this young man from a country not known for its military history, to join a reserve reconnaissance battalion?
-A plotline for the series developed and I worked backward in time to come to a starting point in the late nineteenth century when things were much like they are today, but I definitely still needed to do some worldbuilding.
+A plotline for the series developed, and I worked backward in time to come to a starting point in the late nineteenth century when things were much like they are today, but I definitely still needed to establish some parts of this world.
 Huge Imperial Empires were dueling over land and prestige.
 Islamic fundamentalists were fighting to expand their territories and Christians were fighting them.

 The explosion of indie-produced writers made the decision to publish easy, and I made a choice early on to obtain professional help for editing and book cover design.
 I had enough budget to edit two novels and one book cover.
 So I published Bears and Eagles, the first book in the series.
 It was well received for a first effort by an unknown author.